Code-the-Dream-School/node-v3/weekly-rmor/week-2.md

 d) To update Node.js to the latest version

+When approaching a real-world problem with technology, what is the primary benefit of using a design thinking approach?

+A) It focuses solely on technical feasibility
+B) It prioritizes financial gains over user needs
+C) It emphasizes understanding user needs and iterating solutions through prototyping
+D) It ensures that the problem is solved without any user feedback

-11. What area of tech do you want to enter?
+What area of tech do you want to enter?

-12. Were you inspired by the project example you saw?
+Were you inspired by the project example you saw?

-13. Do you have ideas for your final project and what are they?
+Do you have ideas for your final project and what are they?

-14. If not that's fine, list your interests or hobbies below.
+If not that's fine, list your interests or hobbies below.

-15. Save images of 13 and 14 visible on your desktop.
+Save images of 13 and 14 visible on your desktop.
 Type: complete.